 The Court of Cassation validates the use of saliva tests without proof of their reliability

-On March 12, 2025, the Court of Cassation issued an important ruling that clarifies the legal framework for saliva drug screening tests conducted by law enforcement.
+On March 12, 2025, the Court of Cassation issued an important ruling clarifying the legal framework for saliva drug screening tests conducted by law enforcement.
 The ruling (appeal no. 24-82.925) overturns a decision by the Rennes court of appeal that had annulled a procedure on the grounds that the police had not provided precise information on the reliability of the test used.

 The facts of the case: an acquittal overturned by the Court of Cassation

-The case concerned a driver stopped in February 2019 by the gendarmes, who conducted a saliva test revealing the presence of drugs.
+The case involved a driver stopped in February 2019 by the gendarmes, who conducted a saliva test revealing the presence of drugs.
 Based on this screening, samples were taken and confirmed the positive result.

 The Attorney General then filed an appeal to the Court of Cassation, contesting this annulment.